venus066/YII2/README.md

    $  yarn mix
    $  php yii serve
 ```
-you can fonfirm the http://localhost:8080/
+you can confirm the http://localhost:8080/

 ### fetch data
 ```